-This workshop will help you identify what’s working or what may need re-working within your Centre’s Quality program.
+This two-day workshop will help you identify what’s working or what may need re-working within your Centre’s Quality program.
 Learn a four-step EEIE™ process and determine the specific requirements for a ‘best-in-class’ Quality and assessment process.

 - Define your Centre’s QA Strategy